Megacephalosaurus: Description

 Two specimens pertaining to Megacephalosaurus are known.
 Both represent fossil skulls.
 The holotype is FHSM VP-321, which consists of a nearly complete skull, three cervical ribs, and a cervical neural arch.
 The second specimen, USNM 50136, is designated as the paratype specimen.
 It consists of a partial skull containing parts of the upper jaw and some cranial bones.

 The skull of Megacephalosaurus is the largest known for any plesiosaur from North America to date.
 FHSM VP-321 measures 150 cm in length when measuring along the midline of the cranium and the length of the lower jaw measures 171 cm.
 UNSM 50136, although incomplete, is much larger than FHSM VP-321 and is estimated to have measured 175 cm when it was complete.
 Based on understandings from fossils of other pliosaurs the skull likely equated to about one-fifth to one-fourth of total body length.
 This would yield a range of 6-9 m in total body length for Megacephalosaurus.

 The snout is very elongate, making up around two-thirds of the total skull length.
 It tapers to a point with a small 3 cm rostrum before the first teeth.
 The dentary, which houses the lower teeth, also takes up around two-thirds of the total length of the lower jaw.
 The upper jaws possess twenty-two functional teeth on the right side and twenty-three teeth on the left; four of the frontmost pairs are located on the premaxilla while the rest are located on the maxilla.
 Unlike in pliosaurs such as Liopleurodon or Pliosaurus, the maxillary teeth in Megacephalosaurus do not reduce in size towards the base of the skull and are all consistently large.
 A pair of small pits measuring less than 1 cm long is present just before the frontmost pair of functional teeth.
 It is believed that pits represent vestigial dental alveoli that once held an additional pair of teeth in ancestral species but devolved in Megacephalosaurus.
-Almost all pliosaurs normally have five pairs of premaxillary teeth and this feature of reduction to four pairs is fairly unique among pliosaurs; it has only been documented elsewhere in Kronosaurus, Brachauchenius, Acostasaurus, and Sachicasaurus indicating that the reduction to four pairs of premaxillary teeth may have been a novel adaptation introduced by Cretaceous pliosaurs.
+Almost all pliosaurs normally have five pairs of premaxillary teeth and this feature of reduction to four pairs is fairly unique among pliosaurs, indicating that the reduction to four pairs of premaxillary teeth may have been a novel adaptation introduced by Cretaceous pliosaurs.
 The lower jaws bear twenty-three pairs of functional teeth.
 Only the five frontmost pairs are relatively large, all teeth subsequent of them get progressively smaller as they progress towards the base of the dentary in a smooth transition.
 The sixth to fifteenth lower jaw teeth are considered to be intermediate-sized, and all teeth posterior to such are considered small.